Medal inflation

 Medal inflation is a term used by the media particularly in the United States to describe the increase in the number of medals awarded to the armed forces in recent times and a perceived devaluing of medals because of this.
 It has been discussed since at least 1979 when a book was published relating to the Vietnam War.
-The War on Terror and particularly the 2003 Invasion of Iraq saw a resurgence in coverage, as there was a rapid increase in the number of medals awarded by the American forces.
+The war on terror and particularly the 2003 invasion of Iraq saw a resurgence in coverage, as there was a rapid increase in the number of medals awarded by US forces.
 There was, however, a significant reduction in the volume of medals as the war entered the counter-insurgency phase.

 United States

-Various parts of the American media have discussed the perceived problem of medal inflation; most frequently since the start of the War on Terror in 2001 including articles in the Huffington Post (Dorian De Wind), Newsweek (Evan Thomas) and the NBC News (Michael Moran).
+Various parts of the American media have discussed the perceived problem of medal inflation; most frequently since the start of the war on terror in 2001 including articles in the Huffington Post (Dorian De Wind), Newsweek (Evan Thomas) and NBC News (Michael Moran).
 It has also been discussed in a 2006 book by Paul Robinson and a 2016 work by Michael P. Kreuzer.
-Earlier treatments of the subject include a 1979 book (Crisis in Command) discussing the situation in the Vietnam War and a 1996 article in the New York Times.
+Earlier treatments of the subject include a 1979 book (Crisis in Command) discussing the situation in the Vietnam War and a 1996 article in The New York Times.
 The question discussed frequently is whether the medals are deserved or being awarded at too high a rate, leading to "devaluation" of the award.

-Historically the US armed forces have relied heavily upon individual commanding officers to apply for and approve medals, leading to significant variability in the criteria required for each award.
-One critic, Colonel Jack Jacobs, who received the Medal of Honor in Vietnam said, in 2004: "it's an age old problem with the Army and Air Force, too.
+Historically the US Armed Forces have relied heavily upon individual commanding officers to apply for and approve medals, leading to significant variability in the criteria required for each award.
+One critic, Colonel Jack Jacobs, who received the Medal of Honor in Vietnam said, in 2004: "It's an age old problem with the Army and Air Force, too.
 The authority to approve awards is at a very low level, and that has a tendency to increase their frequency.
 Plus, there's always a political motive, or component, to giving out awards, to keep morale high and create a positive story for the home front".
 A counterpoint is that in the modern US military a serviceman's medals serve as his "resumé" indicating his career achievements, rather than serving to show only the most valorous or meritorious service.